 ‘The undeniable fact that Western affluence has produced many unintended consequences for public health – many modern processed foods are nutritionally valueless, and a lot of us don’t do as much exercise as we ought.
 It may also connect with the undeniable alienation many of us feel in a world where technology, fast food and urban living can sometimes seem like a self-imposed prison.’

 Such thoughts seem perfectly sensible to me so I’m not sure why they are only ‘superficially plausible’.
-It is undeniable that since the emergence of the human genus Homo about 2.4 million years ago, our ancestors, for approximately 84,000 generations, have survived as hunter-gatherers.
+It is undeniable that since the emergence of the human genus, our ancestors have survived as hunter-gatherers.
 The transition to agriculture took place astonishingly recently on the timeline of our evolution, with the introduction of processed foods taking place even later (the last few seconds perhaps?).
-It is no wonder that some argue that we have not fully adapted to this radicle change in our diet and the enormous consequences to our health that this transition has caused.
+It is no wonder that some argue that we have not fully adapted to this radical change in our diet and the enormous consequences to our health that this transition has caused.
 Why does Mr Wilson think this is this only ‘superficially plausible’?

 Although we may agree that modern lifestyles jar with our hunter-gatherer selves, Mr Wilson stresses that there was ‘no one, uniform diet‘ that Stone Age people ate.
 They were adaptable – just like us.
 Therefore because of this, the whole argument is ‘intellectually bankrupt’.
 He states: